-The North Santa Monica Bay Watershed community would like to acknowledge that we all coexist on Chumash and Tongva lands.
+The North Santa Monica Bay Watershed community would like to acknowledge that we all co-exist on Chumash, Fernandeño Tataviam Band of Mission Indians and Tongva lands.
 Our drinking water is sourced from many venues throughout California including the Bay-Delta, the Colorado River, Mono Lake, groundwater and locally recycled waters.